dmaciejewski1/gopherdata/README.md

 # gopher
-Develop, Organize and Execute database statements from within a Node.js environment against an Oracle Database
+Develop and organize your canned database statements and queries (within a Node.js platform) so that can be executed against any one (or all) of your Oracle Database environments from your own centralized libraries.

 ## Summary
-Maintain and execute canned or dynamic DDL/DML statements that are stored within library files (in json format) executed from a Node.js configured environment against an Oracle backend.
-Gopher helps keep track of Database Connection and Transaction/SQL configurations while giving you handy data output options, and valuable feedback about the process.
+Access stored database transactions/SQL queries and run them against multiple Oracle databases from your own centralized library files (stored in json format).
+Gopher helps keep track of your Database *Connection* and *Transaction* configurations while giving you data formatting options, and feedback about the process.

 ## Usage
 Build and Configure Gophers to:
-* access and retrieve information from your locally stored Connection and Transaction libraries
-* facilitate connections with databases
+* facilitate *Connections* and *Transactions* with Oracle databases
-* send and retrieve database transactions
-* configure and serve data and metadata output
+* organize and maintain *Connection* and *Transaction* information in (json) library files
-* abstract away details about database connections and transactions
+* abstract away details about information requests
+* maintain SQL queries from outside Oracle
-* integrate with web-API development and/or with other Node.js modules (such as Express.js)
+* integrate the Gopher framework with web-API development and/or with other Node.js modules (such as Express.js)

 ## Requirements
 * Node.js (works with v0.10.28 through v6.2.2)